 1. Within 5 school days of receipt of request the clerk will arrange a governing board review panel.
 2. The panel sets a date to meet as soon as reasonably practical but no longer than 15 school days from the date of the acknowledgement of the letter of complaint.
 However, where further investigations are necessary, new time limits may be set.
 The complainant will be sent details of the new date and an explanation for the delay.
 3. Any evidence and documentation that the complainant and school wish to submit in relation to their complaint must be sent to the clerk to the governing board at least 5 school days before the meeting.
+Complainants are responsible for submitting any papers that they wish the panel to consider.
+The clerk is not responsible for pulling the papers together on behalf of the complainant.
 All relevant papers will be circulated to the complainant and the school representatives attending the meeting, as well as the governing board review panel.
-Recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded will not be accepted as evidence.
+Recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded will not be accepted as evidence within this procedure.
 4. If the complainant or school wishes to call witnesses the names of these witnesses must be advised to the clerk at least 5 school days before the meeting.
-The complainant and school are responsible for ensuring that the witnesses are aware of the time / date / location of the meeting.
+The complainant and the school are responsible for advising the clerk of their own witness and neither party should assume a witness has been called unless they have requested it.
 If the complainant wishes to be accompanied by a suitable companion, this should not be legal representation as the Governing Board Review Panel is not a form of legal proceedings, the name of the suitable companion must be advised to the clerk 5 school days before the meeting.
 5. If the Governing Board Review Panel cannot meet because the end of term is less than 15 days from the date of acknowledgement of the letter of complaint, it must meet within 10 days of the start of the new term.
 6. The Governing Board Review Panel will communicate their findings to all parties concerned within 10 school days of their meeting.

-- \ The complainant must have reasonable notice of the date of the review panel; however, the review panel reserves the right to convene at their convenience rather than that of the complainant and reach a conclusion in the interests of drawing the complaint to a close.
+- The complainant must have reasonable notice of the date of the review panel; however, the review panel reserves the right to convene at their convenience rather than that of the complainant and reach a conclusion in the interests of drawing the complaint to a close.
 If the complainant rejects the offer of 3 proposed dates, the Clerk will set a date.
-The hearing will go ahead using written submissions from both parties. - \\ Some papers maybe withheld or redacted due to the nature of the content.
+The hearing will go ahead using written submissions from both parties. - Some papers maybe withheld or redacted due to the nature of the content.